Top Technical Skills to Develop as a Digital Entrepreneur

 Even with the rise of social media, email is still one of the most powerful marketing tools to connect with your audience.
 An email list really is like a weapon — direct communication with already interested people.

 But there’s a lot more to email marketing than just firing off newsletters.
 You need to personalise campaigns, segment your audience and automate follow-ups.
 Tools like Mailchimp and ConvertKit make this super simple, allowing you to set up automated email sequences that save you time while keeping your audience engaged.
+Hiring a virtual assistant for email marketing management can also be a time-saving and cost-effective option.

 The beauty of email marketing is that you can nurture your relationships with customers without being too pushy.
 Done right, it’s an excellent way to build loyalty and drive sales consistently.